-- FTP as a transfer protocol does not support single sign-on.
+- FTP as a transfer protocol does not support multi-factor authentication (MFA) as a part of single sign-on (SSO).
 If SSO is enabled for your account, you must create a Box-specific password to supplement your SSO login.
 To do this, use a browser to log in to your Box account and go to Account Settings > Account.
 Then scroll down (if necessary) to the Create External Password section.

 The FTP protocol uses separate channels for authentication and data.
 Ensure all required ports are allowlisted.